Bethenny Frankel, Jason Hoppy Feud Escalates, ‘RHONY’ Ex Nabbed For Stalking

 Several media outlets have also reported Hoppy once flooded Frankel and most recent boyfriend Dennis Shields with a stream of threatening emails that never seemed to end.

-Over time, attorneys for Shields sent a legal letter to Hoppy accusing him of sending the letters, some of which he reportedly attacked Frankel in as “ugly, old and irrelevant.”
+Over time, attorneys for Shields sent a legal letter to Hoppy accusing him of sending the letters, some of which he reportedly attacked Frankel in as “ugly, old, and irrelevant.”

-Following their latest episode, Frankel’s attorney Barry Zone claimed his client has undergone, “years of systematic bullying, harassment, stalking and torment on an almost daily basis.”
+Following their latest episode, Frankel’s attorney Barry Zone claimed his client has undergone, “years of systematic bullying, harassment, stalking, and torment on an almost daily basis.”

 Zone later added, “these acts of mental and psychological abuse are domestic violence, pure and simple.
 No woman, celebrity or not, deserves to have their allegations of such abuse taken lightly, and we are grateful to the NYPD for their immediate action.”